arushibuilds/GHC26-Sponsors-Pages/README.md

-# Unofficial GHC26 Sponsor Career Directory
+# Unofficial GHC26 Sponsors Career Pages

 This independently compiled directory provides links to career pages for organizations listed in the publicly available